Cresta International Advertising Awards: Awards

 For its first 12 years, Cresta held an annual awards ceremony in cities throughout the world, including Budapest, Milan, and New York.
 After the 2004 awards, it was determined that future winners would be announced via an online ceremony, allowing exponentially more participants the chance to view the winners.
 Following a relaunch in January 2019, Cresta committed to creating educational and inspirational events around the world, to further the discussion of creative standards and of the award winners.
 It also announced the launch of an international review periodical, dedicated to exploring creative standards.

 The Cresta statuette is a crystal "S" shape with an embedded metal "C" component, which together are intended to embody the "Creative Standards" namesake.
 The "C" component is color-coded in order to reflect the four levels of winners: Grand Prix, Gold, Silver and Bronze.

+In 2019, Cresta introduced a new trophy designed by Fernando Gutierrez and made in London by craftsmen.
+The redesigned award replaced the crystal statuette with a rectangular form combining an anodised aluminium upper section and sustainable wood base.

 Entries submitted must be "broadcast, published or released in a commercial environment with client approval", according to a specific time frame, and accompanied by the respective single or campaign entry fees.